bread-ly/bread-ly.github.io/README.md

 date = '{"id":{"4/1":{"Name":"sample1"...},"4/2":{"Name":"sample2"...}}}';

-This file is initialized by scanning a QR-code with the link to the it.
+This file is initialized by scanning a QR-code with the link to the raw file.
 # Insctruction/Initialization
 For setting the name of the cookie with the database-link.
 Change the string in the Object creation. const DataBase = new Cookies(cookiename);